pepipost/pepipost-laravel-driver/README.md

         endpoint config

         If you need to set custom endpoint, you can set any endpoint by using endpoint key.
-For example, calls to Pepipost Web          API through a proxy,configure endpoint in config/services.php.
+        For example,calls to Pepipost Web API through a proxy,configure endpoint in config/services.php.

           'pepipost' => [